bannerImage.png

 Are you aware of the tax liability you could generate through the disposal of these assets?

 That's why we've written this blog post, to provide you with an understanding of the concepts of CGT and how it works.
 This will equip you with the knowledge you need to have an idea of whether CGT applies, the allowances you may be able to claim, and which reliefs you can potentially make use of.
-Just remember, CGT is very specific to your personal circumstances, so whilst this blog is a useful guide, it can't substitute for taking professional advice!
+Just remember, CGT is very specific to your personal circumstances, so whilst this blog is a useful guide, it can't be a substitute for taking professional advice!

 Advice to help reduce your Capital Gains Tax bill